How do I get started and where do I find my online materials?

 - Profile picture – how to upload your photo to myIVY

-- Upcoming events – information regarding Ivy support workshops that are coming up in your area, and any other upcoming Ivy events
+- Upcoming events – information regarding upcoming Ivy Clinics and webinars and any other upcoming Ivy events

-- VET FEE-HELP*, RPL, Centrelink letter and course cost – how this works and what it means for you
+- RPL, Centrelink letter and course cost – how this works and what it means for you

 - Study Plan – what is your study plan and how to access it